 While occasionally mislabeled, Amyloidosis is not cancer.
 Cancer is characterized by rapid and uncontrolled cell growth.
 Amyloidosis is characterized by the production of an abnormal protein that aggregates.

-Below we offer excellent educational resources on Amyloidosis; additional resources and information about the disease, treatment, and recovery can be found on the Resources and Blog pages.
+Below we offer excellent educational resources on Amyloidosis; additional resources and information about the disease, treatment, and recovery can be found on our Resources and Blog pages.

 Amyloidosis Awareness (narrated by Michael York)